 8. Use Good Form – make sure you perform each movement with a weight that allows for the best form to get the most out of each rep. Never sacrifice how much you lift for good form.
 Find exercises and use weight that makes your muscles work at the level they need.
 Even if you are using lighter weights or just your body weight, start your exercise with the best form possible.

 If you take these tips into consideration and really apply them in your fitness program you should begin to see better results.
+If you need help, hire a personal trainer.
 As with everything, good things take time and being consistent and finding balance is what I have found is the best way to keep in shape year round.

 We just sent you an email.
 Please click the link in the email to confirm your subscription!